nitobuendia/oura-custom-component/README.md

 The attributes will contain the daily data for the selected days and monitored variables.

-The sleep sensor supports all the following monitored attributes:
+This sensor supports all the following monitored attributes:

 - `day`: YYYY-MM-DD of the date of the data point.
 - `average_breath`: Average breaths per minute (f.k.a `breath_average`).